 There was a need in Australia for low-cost payroll software designed for small businesses.

 In 1986, we identified a significant opportunity to develop a cost-effective payroll system specifically designed for Australian businesses.
 This initiative not only addressed a crucial need but also promised to empower employers across the country to manage their payroll more efficiently and affordably.
 At the time, there were a number of low-cost accounting programs available in the Australian market, but no payroll software.
 One of the most popular was DacEasy (eventually purchased by The Sage Group Plc), an American Accounting Program modified for Australia and imported and distributed by Ron Mellor of Mace-Software.
 It was decided that LOGISOFT Australia would develop and sell a payroll program for under $200, which was called PayPacket™.
 We were the first to introduce a tiered pricing system, enabling us to provide PayPacket™ priced according to employee limits, with the additional products being marketed as The Logisoft Payroll Series™.
-One of those products, PayBook™, was distributed by Manaccom and sold by Harvey Norman in their retail outlets.

 In the 1990s, we determined that businesses with five or fewer employees would have access to a free payroll program marketed as Freeware.
 This marked a groundbreaking moment, as it was the first time payroll software was offered in Australia in such an innovative way.
-We renamed this offering e-PayDay FREEPAY, which was registered as a trademark in Australia on 5 August 2001.
+We renamed this offering e-PayDay FREEPAY®, which was registered as a trademark in Australia on 5 August 2001.

 e-PayDay continues to thrive as a family business.